blanklob/theme-with-polaris/README.md

 │   └── hello-world.liquid
 ├── snippets/
 │   └── colors.liquid
-├── src/  # Source directory (name can be changed in vite.config.js) │   ├── entrypoints/ # Entrypoints directory (name can be changed in vite.config.js)
+├── src/  # Source directory (name can be changed in vite.config.ts) │   ├── entrypoints/ # Entrypoints directory (name can be changed in vite.config.js)
-│   │   ├── base.css
-│   │   └── index.jsx
+│   │   └── index.tsx
-│   └── hello-world.jsx
+│   └── app.tsx
 ├── templates
-├── vite.config.js
+├── vite.config.ts
 └── package.json
 ```

 Adastra ✨ detects entrypoint files automatically in the `entrypoints/` directory.
-In this case `base.css` for styles and `index.jsx` for modules.
+In this case `base.css` for styles and `index.tsx` for modules.

 So everything you import to these two files will be shipped to the theme `assets` folder when building for production.